RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   + Sets whether the ability to jump down ledges is required for the Bicycle to jump down ledges
 + New option `acrobatic_bicycle`
   + Sets whether the bicycle can be used to jump up ledges.
 If `bicycle_requires_ledge_jump` is on then you will need to be able to jump down ledges in order to jump up them as well
++ New option `fossil_count`
+  + Sets the number of fossils you need to revive in order to get the fossil check in the Pokémon Lab
 + New option `base_stats`
   + Vanilla: Base stats are unchanged
   + Shuffle: Base stats are shuffled amongst each other